By Oskar Draumer — Medically Reviewed by Dr. Miriam Kurz on April 8, 2026

 Frequently Asked Questions (FAQs)

-Do sunglasses cure floaters
+Do sunglasses cure floaters?

 No, sunglasses do not cure floaters.
 However, the right sunglasses can make floaters much less noticeable by reducing glare and brightness.